-Our equilibrium also links the degree of mispricing, the return momentum, and the level of market activity together, and provides rich empirical predictions relating trading volume to the time-series properties of returns.
+Our equilibrium also links together the degree of mispricing, return momentum, and the level of market acitivity, providing rich empirical predictions relating trading volume to the time series properties of returns.
 There are two main results in this regard.
 First, we show that when there are sufficient numbers of institutional traders in a market, high trading volume is associated with increasing mispricing.
 Reductions in mispricing, in contrast, are associated with quieter markets.
 This result is related to the empirical evidence that abnormally high turnover levels predict lower future returns.
-It is also corroborated by the extensive empirical evidence of a positive link between mispricing and volume during the Internet bubble (1998-2000).
+It is also corroborated by the extensive empirical evidence of a positive link between mispricing and volume during the internet bubble period 1998-2000.
 Second, we show that assets with high trading volume typically experience high return momentum.
-Among the set of assets that experience price appreciation between t - 1 and t, those with high institutional trade levels exhibit high (and positive) return continuation and high expected trade volume, while those with low institutional trade levels exhibit low (and even negative) return continuation and low expected trade volume.
-Our model, therefore, offers a rational interpretation for the positive link between volume and momentum that is documented in the empirical literature.
+Amongst the set of assets that experience price appreciation between t - 1 and t, the ones with high institutional trade exhibit high (and positive) return continuation and high expected trade volume, while those with low institutional trade exhibit low (and even negative) return continuation and low expected trade volume.
+Our model thus offers a rational interpretation for the positive link between volume and momentum documented in the empirical literature.

-Our core qualitative results arise from the interaction of two important factors.
+Our core qualitative results arise from the interaction of two important ingredients.
 On the one hand, fund managers are career concerned.
-As a result, their valuation of a given asset (conditional on a given history of trades) may differ from that of traders without career concerns.
-On the other hand, the security dealers who buy and sell from fund managers have a degree of market power, which means that some of this difference in valuations is reflected in prices.
-There is extensive empirical evidence that supports both factors.
-A large body of empirical literature (e.g., Brown, Harlow, and Starks 1996; Chevalier and Ellison 1997, 1999) documents that the reward structure for portfolio managers is sensitive to their perceived ability.
-Furthermore, a number of studies show that OTC markets for several assets tend to be concentrated among relatively few dealers who exercise market power (see, for example, Ellis, Michaely, and O'Hara 2002; Schultz 2003 for stocks traded on the Nasdaq; and Green, Hollifield, and Schurhoff 2007 for corporate debt and municipal bonds).
+As a result, their valuation for a given asset (conditional on a given history of trades) may differ from that of traders without career concerns.
+On the other, the security dealers who buy and sell from fund managers have a degree of market power, which leads to some of this difference in valuations to be reflected in prices.
+There is extensive empirical evidence in support of both ingredients.
+A large empirical literature (e.g., Brown, Harlow, and Starks (1996), Chevalier and Ellison (1997, 1999)) documents that the reward structure of portfolio managers is sensitive to their perceived ability.
+Furthermore, a number of studies show that OTC markets for several assets tend to be concentrated among relatively few dealers who exercise market power (see, for example, Ellis, Michaely and O'Hara (2002) and Schultz (2003) for stocks traded on the Nasdaq, and Green, Hollifield, and Schurhoff (2007) for corporate debt and municipal bonds).

-Notably, while the first factor is essential for our results (and forms the backbone of our findings), the second simply represents one of many possible frictions that could generate similar qualitative results.
-Instead of endowing the trading counterparties of fund managers with a degree of market power, we could, instead, make security dealers competitive but risk averse, generating inventory costs in trading.
-We explicitly demonstrate in subsection 3.2 that such a modified model generates results that are qualitatively similar to those of the baseline model.
+It is worth pointing out that, while the first ingredient is essential for our results (and forms the backbone of our results), the second ingredient represents simply one of many possible frictions that would generate similar qualitative results.
+Instead of endowing the trading counterparties of fund managers with a degree of market power, we can, instead, make security dealers competitive but risk-averse, generating inventory costs in trading.
+We explicitly demonstrate in section 4.2 that such a modified model generates qualitatively similar results to that of the baseline model.
 In short, as long as the residual demand curve against which fund managers trade is not perfectly elastic, the endogenous herding we identify will give rise to similar patterns of prices and returns.

-Our article is related to the large body of theoretical literature on herding (e.g., Banerjee 1992; Bikhchandani, Hirshleifer, and Welch 1992; Avery and Zemsky 1998).
-It is also connected to the growing theoretical literature on the financial market imperfections arising out of the delegation of portfolio management (e.g., Allen and Gorton 1993; Cuoco and Kaniel, forthcoming;

-Dasgupta and Prat 2006, 2008; Guerrieri and Kondor 2009; He and Krishnamurthy 2008; Vayanos and Woolley 2008).
-However, existing research has not studied the effect of institutional herding on stock returns.
+Our paper is related to the large theoretical literature on herding (e.g., Banerjee (1992), Bikhchandani, Hirshleifer, and Welch (1992), Avery and Zemsky (1998)).
+It is also connected to the growing theoretical literature on the financial market imperfections arising out of the delegation of portfolio management (e.g., Allen and Gorton (1993), Cuoco and Kaniel (2008), Dasgupta and Prat (2006, 2008), Guerrieri and Kondor (2009), He and Krishnamurthy (2007), Vayanos and Woolley (2009)).
+However, these papers do not study the effect of institutional herding on stock returns.